 In the shop and on the road, maintenance staff and drivers need to work together to avoid wheel end issues and reduce downtime.

-Following are a few recommendations for your maintenance checklist to help you strive to avoid wheel separation and other wheel end issues that, while less severe, can still mean time out-of-service for trucks in your fleet.
+Here are a few recommendations for your maintenance checklist to help you strive to avoid this and all the other wheel end issues that, while less severe, can still mean time out-of-service for trucks in your fleet.

-Maintenance personnel should automatically include bearing inspection by a qualified technician during scheduled vehicle preventive maintenance.
+Maintenance personnel should automatically include bearing inspection by a qualified technician during scheduled vehicle preventative maintenance.

 Drivers should look for bearing problems during pre- and post-trip vehicle safety inspections and while on the road.
 If something doesn't look right, they should feel comfortable telling a maintenance supervisor about it.

 2. Know your wheel end types and how to maintain the bearings in them.

 The fact that there are three different kinds of wheel bearing systems, and they all have different installation and adjustment procedures, can make it more difficult to recognize and address potential bearing challenges.
 Knowing the differences can help you customize your wheel bearing service regimen for the types you do have, which goes a long way in preventing wheel end issues.